NAICS Accuracy Benchmarks

 - Check the parent structure: confirm the sector and subsector logic fits.

-- Compare adjacent codes: ensure the chosen code is more accurate than nearby alternatives.
+- Compare adjacent codes: ensure the chosen code is stronger than nearby alternatives.

-- Confirm included/excluded activities: validate the activity is included and not excluded.
+- Confirm included and excluded activities: validate the activity is included and not explicitly excluded.

-- Confirm stability logic: avoid changing codes without evidence or revision-driven rationale.
+- Check stability logic: avoid changing codes without evidence-based or revision-driven rationale.

-A high-quality NAICS code page should provide reference-first clarity before tools: what the code covers, how it differs from parent codes, included vs excluded activity guidance, and practical examples that reduce ambiguity.
+A high-quality NAICS code page should lead with what the code covers, how it differs from nearby codes, included versus excluded activity guidance, and practical examples that reduce ambiguity before any tools or product prompts appear.

 FAQ